weichihuab/ML_B-N-O/README.md

 # Codes

-As long as data.json is prepared, we can build ML models for cohesive energy, volumetric density, and hardness.
+As long as data.json is prepared, we can enter the code folder to build ML models for cohesive energy, volumetric density, and hardness.

 ### Building ML model: